 Te Rūnanga o Ngāi Tahu is responsible for the overall governance of the group and for representing Papatipu Rūnanga and Ngāi Tahu Whānui and delivering benefits to them.
 Te Rūnanga o Ngāi Tahu deal with global tribal policy and issues, while Papatipu Rūnanga manage issues requiring wider or local consultation.

-Te Rūnanga is made up of the 18 member Papatipu Rūnanga.
+Te Rūnanga is made up of 18 Papatipu Rūnanga, which are located throughout Te Waipounamu (South Island).
 The Te Rūnanga Act stipulates that the Appointment Committee for each Rūnanga will appoint a member to act as its Te Rūnanga representative.
 The Rūnanga Appointment Committee will be elected in a democratic manner, by postal ballot, by the members of each Papatipu Rūnanga.
 Every Te Rūnanga o Ngāi Tahu representative must be a member of Ngāi Tahu Whānui and be affiliated to the appointing Papatipu Rūnanga.

 You can learn more about each of the Te Rūnanga o Ngāi Tahu representatives here.